Economics - Management

 Target audience

-- Initial training intended for students enrolled in an initial training cycle and having validated a Licence 2.
+- Initial training for students enrolled in an initial training course who have completed a Licence 2 degree.

 - Continuing education for banking, insurance and finance professionals.